HyperBanner/recipe-page/README.md

 ### Continued development

 There's probably some code inconsistency I overlooked here and there, but mostly I feel like it was me shooting myself in the foot for not designing the page "mobile-first, desktop-second", because half my time was spent trying to figure out how to properly set up responsiveness.
-One thing I do want to explicitly learn is: How to do a table-like layout without using <table>.
+One thing I do want to explicitly learn is: How to do a table-like layout without using the table tag.
 There's got to be a better or more "modern" way.

 ### Useful resources